 - Lint roller

-Start by downloading the You’re a Star today file using this form.
+Start by downloading the star SVG using this form.

 This file is for Personal Use only.
-If you want to be able to sell creations using this file, plase purchase this Commercial License to sell up to 500 items.
+If you want to be able to sell creations using this file, please purchase this Commercial License to sell up to 500 items.
 Thanks!

 1. Once you have the file you can upload to Design Space.
 Cut it as is, or slice it out of a background shape.